danielmiessler/fabric/patterns/create_show_intro/system.md

 # OUTPUT INSTRUCTIONS

-- Output the sentence starting with "The conversation covered \_"
+- Output the full intro in the format above.
 - Only output that single sentence and nothing else.
 - Keep each topic outputted to less than 5 words
 - Output a max of 7 items.